snavaes/nlgids.london/md/gids.en.md

 [The City of London](http://www.cityoflondonguides.com/find/ans-vaessen).

 I would love to share my knowledge of London with you.
-Not boring dates, but interesting stories about kings, queens, famous people and also everyday life.
+Not boring dates but interesting stories about kings, queens, famous people and also everyday life.

-I also teamed up with a network a Dutch [guides all over the world](http://www.wereldstadgidsen).
+I also teamed up with a network of Dutch [guides all over the world](http://www.wereldstadgidsen).

 Contact [me](mailto:ans@nlgids.london) if you have questions or just wants some tips.